 In finance, valuation is a process of determining the fair market value of an asset.
 Equity valuation therefore refers to the process of determining the fair market value of equity securities.

 It is the process of estimating the intrinsic value for common stocks.

-equipping with excellence Time Value of money
+Time Value of money